-Sediment control techniques are used on building sites to prevent sand, soil, cement and other building materials from reaching waterways.
-Even a small amount of pollution from a site can cause significant environmental damage by killing aquatic life, silting up streams and blocking stormwater pipes.
+Sediment control measures are used on building sites to prevent sand, soil, cement, and other building materials from reaching waterways.
+Even a small amount of pollution from a site can cause significant environmental damage by killing aquatic life, silting up streams, and blocking stormwater pipes.

 The objectives of sediment control are to: